madnuttah/unbound-docker/doc/DETAILS.md

 ### Healthcheck

 The general use of the healthcheck is optional but highly recommended and can be enabled and configured quite self-explanatory in your compose file.
-Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`I use myself`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
+Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`We use myself`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
 The same procedure applies for the [`CacheDB (Redis)`](#cachedb-redis) server healthcheck except it has no 'extended' feature in it's own [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh).

 The default healthcheck _only_ checks for opened Unbound ports using netstat and grep.
-I got asked why I don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.
+We got asked why we don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.

 To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please download the [`Unbound healthcheck`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/healthcheck.sh) script and put it in your persistent Unbound volume, make it available in your compose file's volume definition, fix permissions and make the file executable.
 Set the variable `EXTENDED=0` to `EXTENDED=1` and save the file, you will need to restart the Unbound container afterwards.

 _Why the hassle?_ The extended healthcheck is deactivated by default -you'll already guess it- in favor of your privacy and security.
-I am sure that this compromise making an external request optional will suit everyone.
+We are sure that this compromise making an external request optional will suit everyone.

 To verify that the healthcheck is working and the container is doing what it is supposed to do, consult your Portainer instance or execute `docker exec -ti unbound /usr/local/unbound/sbin/healthcheck.sh` in the shell of your Docker host.